 This card packs 3584 CUDA cores and 12GB of 192-bit GDDR6 VRAM—with a max boost speed of 1777MHz.

 Also Read: The Best Budget Graphics Cards Right Now

 The ZOTAC Gaming GeForce RTX 3060 Twin Edge is cooled by a twin-fan Icestorm 2.0 air cooler.
 For more powerful GPUs in the Twin Edge line-up, this cooler may present a bottleneck.
 But here with the RTX 3060, the Icestorm 2.0 is still perfectly capable of some overclocking, and the FireStorm Utility program makes it easier than over to monitor your GPU and tweak key settings.

 So, how does the ZOTAC Gaming GeForce RTX 3060 Twin Edge perform?
 In the FP32 single-precision benchmark, this card delivers a theoretical performance of 12.74 TFLOPS.

 In their testing, GPU Monkey found this card runs at an average of 54 fps in Battlefield 5’s 4K benchmark.
 In Shadow of the Tomb Raider, the ZOTAC Gaming GeForce RTX 3060 Twin Edge delivers an average of 43 fps in the 4K benchmark.

 For a budget pick, the ZOTAC Gaming GeForce RTX 3060 Twin Edge offers great gaming performance at its price point.
 If you’re able to get your hands on the ZOTAC RTX 3060, you won’t be disappointed.
-If you want to save a few extra bucks, an AMD RX 6600 XT is also worth checking out.
+If you want to save a few extra bucks or you’re looking for the AMD alternative, an AMD RX 6600 XT or RX 6700 XT are also worth checking out.

 4. ASUS RTX 3060 Phoenix